Percolation and disorder-resistance in cellular automata: Bounds on ether probabilities

-Our main tool is the map $\Phi:\bZ_2^{L+1}\to \bZ_2^{3\cdot 2^m}$ that takes as argument an initial binary seed $\lambda_0$ supported on $[0,L]$ and outputs the configuration of $\lambda$ on $I$.
+Our main tool is the map $\Phi\dvtx\bZ_2^{L+1}\to\bZ_2^{3\cdot 2^m}$ that takes as argument an initial binary seed $\lambda_0$ supported on $[0,L]$ and outputs the configuration of $\lambda$ on $I$.
 This is a linear map that assigns to every seed with support in $[0,L]$ its level-$2^m$ link.
 The matrix of $\Phi$ (in the standard basis) has row $i$ given by the segment $[i+2^m, L+i+2^m]$ of $A_0^\infty$, $i=0,\ldots, 3\cdot 2^m-1$.
 (All matrix and vector coordinate indices start at 0.)
-It is easy to see that the matrix has rank $2^{m+1}$, and therefore its image has cardinality $2^{2^{m+1}}$.
-The kernel of $\Phi^*$ has basis vectors $y^k$, $k=0,\dots, 2^m-1$, given by $y^k_i=\ind[i\mmod 2^m=k]$, $i=0,\dots,3\cdot 2^m-1$.
+It is easy to see that the matrix has rank $2^{m+1}$ and, therefore, its image has cardinality $2^{2^{m+1}}$.
+The kernel of $\Phi^*$ has basis vectors $y^k$, $k=0,\ldots, 2^m-1$, given by $y^k_i=\ind[i\mmod2^m=k]$, $i=0,\ldots,3\cdot2^m-1$.
 Therefore, the image of $\Phi$ is the set

-A vector in $\bZ_2^{3\cdot 2^m}$ is naturally identified with a binary string of length $3\cdot 2^m$ and we will do so for the rest of the proof.
-Let $N_n$ be the number of strings in $\Phi(\bZ_2^{L+1})$ that are non-degenerate to depth $2^m$.
-Further, let $N_b$ the number of strings in $\Phi(\bZ_2^{L+1})$ that are non-degenerate and blockers, for $4$-free paths, to the same depth $2^m$.
+A vector in $\bZ_2^{3\cdot2^m}$ is naturally identified with a binary string of length $3\cdot2^m$ and we will do so for the rest of the proof.
+Let $N_n$ be the number of strings in $\Phi(\bZ_2^{L+1})$ that are nondegenerate to depth $2^m$.
+Further, let $N_b$ the number of strings in $\Phi(\bZ_2^{L+1})$ that are nondegenerate and blockers, for $4$-free paths, to the same depth $2^m$.
 Observe that, for $L$ large enough, $\Phi(\bZ_2^{L+1})$ does not depend on $L$, and consequently neither do $N_n$ and $N_b$.

-Now suppose that $\xi_0$ be a uniform random binary seed on $[0,L]$ and let $p_L$ be the probability that $\xi$ is a replicator.
+Now suppose that $\xi_0$ is a uniform random binary seed on $[0,L]$ and let $p_L$ be the probability that $\xi$ is a replicator.
 We claim that

-Recall that $\pred_1$ is the event that $\xi_0$ has a predecessor; by Lemma~\ref{predecessors-and-links}, $\pred_1^C$ is exactly the event that $\Phi(\xi_0)$ is non-degenerate to depth $2^m$.
+Recall that $\pred_1$ is the event that $\xi_0$ has a predecessor; by Lemma~\ref {predecessors-and-links}, $\pred_1^C$ is exactly the event that $\Phi(\xi_0)$ is nondegenerate to depth $2^m$.
 Furthermore, conditioned on $\pred_1$, the first predecessor of $\xi_0$ is a uniformly random binary seed on $[1,L-1]$.
 Therefore,

-Now \eqref{pL} follows by taking $\liminf$ as $L\to\infty$ of the first and last expressions of \eqref{pL1}.
-The particular bound was obtained by a computer for $m=4$: all $2^{32}$ vectors in the range of $\Phi$ were checked for blocking and non-degeneracy, and the resulting tallies were $N_n=3,221,225,472$ and $N_b=2,663,229,504$.
-This concludes the proof for replication probability.
+Now \eqref{pL} follows by taking $\liminf$ as $L\to\infty$ of the first and last expressions of~\eqref{pL1}.
+The particular bound was obtained by a computer for $m=4$: all $2^{32}$ vectors in the range of $\Phi$ were checked for blocking and nondegeneracy, and the resulting tallies were $N_n=3,221,225,472$ and $N_b=2,663,229,504$.
+This completes the proof for replication probability.